thisisevilevil/evilevil365/_drafts/2024-05-22-TheEvolution-ARM-Devices.md

 ## Finalizing words

 I hope this post has been useful to you.
-ARM-based devices is now coming to market more broadly than we have ever seen before, where the ones based on Snapdragon X Elite will be branded "Copilot+ PCs".
+ARM-based devices is now coming to market more broadly and swiftly than we have ever seen before, where the ones based on Snapdragon X Elite will be branded "Copilot+ PCs".
 Just look at [this blog post by Microsoft](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/)

 What you can already start doing today as an IT Admin:

 * Prepare apps in Intune: Ensure 32-bit support is ticked but also start looking for ARM-based versions of your apps where possible.
 * Check if your core apps in your organisation supports ARM CPUs, starting with your Antivirus solution
-* Create a Dynamic Group + Filter to filter on ARM-based apps for grouping/targetting/filtering purposes.
+* Check all your devices and gadgets you use in your company, if the manufacturer has added ARM64 drivers for their products
 * Go through any automation/scripts you have put into place where you have used logic based on %PROCESSOR_ARCHITECTURE% or similar
-* If you have in-house app developers, communicate these changes to them.
+* Create a Dynamic Group + Filter to filter on ARM-based apps for grouping/targetting/filtering purposes.